-- The question paper will have two parts, PART-A (20 Marks) and PART-B (60 Marks) - PART-A will have 12 questions covering all four modules the students must answer 10questions - PART-B will have total eight questions covering all four modules - In Part-B there will be 2 full questions (with a maximum of three sub questions) from each module - The students will have to answer 4 full questions, selecting one full question from each module
+- The question paper will have two parts, PART-A (20 Marks) and PART-B (60 Marks) - PART-A will have 12 questions covering all four modules the students must answer 10 questions PART-B will have total eight questions covering all four modules - In Part-B there will be 2 full questions (with a maximum of three sub questions) from each module - The students will have to answer 4 full questions, selecting one full question from each module

-- 1. Jake VanderPlas ,Python Data Science Handbook Essential Tools for Working with Data,O'ReilyMedia,Inc, 2016 - 2.
-Zhang.Y ,An Introduction to Python and Computer Programming, Springer Publications,2016. - 3.
-ReemaThareja, Python Programming using Problem Solving Approach, OXFORD University Press.
+- 1. 1.
+Jake VanderPlas ,Python Data Science Handbook Essential Tools for Working with Data, O'ReilyMedia,Inc, 2016 - 2.
+Zhang.Y, An Introduction to Python and Computer Programming, Springer publications, 2016.